Tanjung Batu, Indonesia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Make sure to pick the necessary kind.
-Many adapters currently sold are simply plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and F. It's important that you pick the right type.
+Many adapters currently sold are just plugs and expect your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most places.

 A portable power bank, like this one